adityatw/lora/README.md

 ## 📌 Objective
 This experiment fine tunes the google/flan-t5-small or base model <a href="https://huggingface.co/docs/transformers/main/en/model_doc/flan-t5" target="_blank">FLAN-T5</a> using 5,000 examples from the SQuAD v1.1 dataset, reformulated as a sequence-to-sequence task.
 The goal is to adapt the model for question answering using lightweight LoRA adapters, enabling efficient training on consumer-grade hardware (in this experiement I used an old NVIDiA GeForce GTX 1650 on ThinkPad X1 Extreme Gen 3).
-> *flan-t5-small was chosen specifically because it fits within the VRAM constraints of a GeForce GTX 1650, making it a practical choice for experimentation without access to high-end compute.*
+> *flan-t5-small (~80M parameters) was chosen specifically because it fits within the VRAM constraints of a GeForce GTX 1650, making it a practical choice for experimentation without access to high-end compute.*

 LoRA (Low-Rank Adaptation) is a parameter-efficient fine-tuning technique that injects small, trainable matrices into a frozen pre-trained model.
 Instead of updating the entire model, LoRA adapts only a fraction of the weights, dramatically reducing memory and compute requirements.
 This makes it ideal for training large language models on modest hardware, without sacrificing task-specific performance.